anywhichway/thunderclap/README.md

 		}
 	}
 }).call(this);
 ```

 Roles can also be established in a tree that is automatically applied at runtime.
 See the file `roles.js`.

-When Thunderclap is first initialized, a special user `User@dbo` with the user name `dbo` and password `dbo` is created
+When Thunderclap is first initialized, a special user `User@dbo` with the user name `dbo` the role `dbo` and the
-with the role `dbo`.
-In the future, it will be possible to set the password wiht the dev tools.
+dbo password defined in `thunderclap.json` is created.
+It also has the unique id `User@dbo`.

-You can create additional accounts with the `createUser` method documented above.
+You can create additional accounts with the `createUser` and change passwords with the `changePassword`

-It is not currently possible to change passwords, part of the reason for the Alpha status
-of the project.
+methods documented above.

 # Schema